Solo show | Antoine Conde

 29.08.2025

-For Antoine Conde, the booth becomes both an exhibition space and a space of overflow.
-Drawing freely from advertising imagery, the billboard format, and the aesthetics of montage, he subverts the codes of the billboard to create a composite landscape, saturated with images, stories, and contradictory signals.
+For Antoine Conde, the booth becomes both exhibition space and overflow.
+Drawing freely from advertising imagery, poster formats, and montage aesthetics, he subverts the codes of the billboard to create a composite landscape saturated with images, narratives, and contradictory signals.
+Contrary to expected visual efficiency, the artist offers a slowed, intimate reading where the image does not impose itself but is traversed like a fragmented story to be pieced together.

-Contrary to the expected visual efficiency, the artist proposes a slowed-down, intimate reading, where the image does not impose itself but is crossed through, like a fragmented narrative to be pieced together.
-Advertisements drawn from magazines, from pop and popular imagery, from gay pornography or documentaries: fragments torn from an iconosphere saturated with desire, self-exposure, and the staging of bodies and affects.
-Here, the advertising poster becomes an unstable, emotional, porous surface, where each image acts not as a message, but as a clue, floating in a dense, almost labyrinthine composition.
+Advertisements sourced from magazines, pop and popular imagery, gay pornography, or documentaries—each fragment is torn from an iconosphere saturated with desire, self-exposure, and the staging of bodies and affects.
+Here, the advertising poster becomes an unstable, emotional, porous surface where each image functions not as a message but as a floating clue within a dense, almost labyrinthine composition.

 Text by | Thomas Havet